wp-plugins/gravity-forms-addons/readme.txt

 * Expand the Add Fields boxes to view all the boxes at once.
 * Edit form entries directly from the Entries page (saving two clicks)
 * Easily access form data to use in your website with PHP functions - [Learn more on the plugin's website](http://www.seodenver.com/gravity-forms-addons/)

-### Google Analytics Integration & Gravity Forms Widget

-This plugin integrates Joost de Valk's <a href="http://yoast.com/gravity-forms-widget-extras/" target="_blank" rel="nofollow">Gravity Forms Widget + Extras</a>, which includes:

-* Track the referrer for the form submission using Google Analytics (adds referrer data and the search keyword[s] used to the notification emails.)
-* A Gravity Forms widget (see <a href="http://wordpress.org/extend/plugins/gravity-forms-addons/screenshots/" rel="nofollow">plugin Screenshots</a>)

 #### Other Gravity Forms Add-ons: